CQS is changing

 - members demonstrate thorough knowledge and skill in handling conveyancing transactions

-We will be introducing a small number of on-site visits each year and increasing the number of desk-based assessments to ensure you are equipped and able to achieve the values of CQS.
+We will also be introducing a small number of on-site visits each year and increasing the number of desk-based assessments to ensure you are equipped and able to achieve the values of CQS at the same time.

 We will help to support you in embedding a culture of continuous improvement by issuing corrective action reports after on-site visits.
 We will also be sharing best practice tips with the wider CQS community.

 We are currently in the process of appointing an independent assessment body to carry out the on-site visits.
 We will provide more information on the chosen provider once the appointment has been made.